mintae0424/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**

+Rob Gentul, Ross Kleinrock, and William Zhang for giving feedbacks on my idea.
 My wife for taking the video for me.

 # Staging Interaction, Part 2